-Members of Farmers' Electric Cooperative are eligible for the following rebates (specific guidelines must be met).
-If you have any questions, or need more information concerning all the available rebates, please contact our Energy Services Department at 800-927-5334, ext.
+Members of Farmers' Electric Cooperative are eligible for the following rebates.
+Specific guidelines must be met.

+If you have any questions, or need more information concerning all the available rebates, please contact the Energy Services Department at 800-927-5334, ext.
 131.

-Specific guideline details and the rebate submission process is available on our website: www.fec-co.com.
+Specific guidelines and the rebate submission process is available on our website: www.fec-co.com.

-Must be an ENERGY STAR® rated thermostat.
-Can be used with any type of ADVANCED THERMOSTAT \$50 heating and cooling system.
+PROGRAMMABLE TIMER FOR ENGINE BLOCK HEATER \$15 Utilize a programmable timer with the use of an engine block heater.
+Not to exceed 50% of the total cost.
+Limit two (2) per Member address.
+ADVANCED THERMOSTAT \$50 Must be an ENERGY STAR® rated thermostat.
+Can be used with any type of heating and cooling system.
 For new construction or the replacement of an existing non ENERGY STAR® thermostat.
 Not to exceed 50% of the total cost.
 Limit of up to two (2) per Member address.
 ROOM AIR CONDITIONERS \$50 ENERGY STAR® rated (for new or replacement unit).
 Not to exceed 50% of the total cost.
 Limit one (1) per Member address.
 ELECTRIC WATER HEATERS \$50 For electric water heaters that meet Department of Energy standards at the time of manufacture.
 This rebate applies to new construction and the replacement of an existing electric water heater that is less than 0.90 efficiency or the replacement of a gas water heater.
 Instantaneous water heaters do not apply.
 Limit two (2) per Member address.
-HEAT PUMP WATER HEATERS up to \$500 The energy efficiency rating must meet ENERGY STAR® standards.
+HEAT PUMP WATER HEATERS up to \$500 The energy efficiency rating must meet ENERGY STAR standards.
 For new construction, the rebate applies to the replacement of an existing electric heater that is less than 0.90 efficiency or the replacement of a gas water heater.
 Limit two (2) per Member address.
-AIR SOURCE & MINI-SPLIT HEAT PUMPS \$150/ton ENERGY STAR® Plus 2 rated at 17.0 SEER • New home or building construction • Replacement of existing electric resistance heat/central air conditioning/air source heat pump • Supplemental heat must be controlled by an automatic thermostat GEOTHERMAL (GROUND SOURCE) HEAT PUMP new \$750/ton replacement \$150/ton ENERGY STAR® Plus 2 rated at 19.1EER On new home or building construction Replacement of electric resistance heat Replacement of existing natural gas or propane heating system Replacement of an existing central air conditioner or dual fuel heat pump Any form of backup heat is allowed For the replacement of the indoor ground source heat pump unit only-no match required BASEMENT/CRAWL- SPACE/SLAP INSULATION up to \$500 This program is a 50/50 cost-shared incentive for Cooperative Members who are installing basement insulation in conjunction with the installation of a new ground source heat pump.
+AIR SOURCE & MINI-SPLIT HEAT PUMPS \$150/ton ENERGY STAR® Plus 2 rated at 17.0 SEER New home or building construction Replacement of existing electric resistance heat/central air conditioning/air source heat pump Supplemental heat must be controlled by an automatic thermostat GEOTHERMAL (GROUND SOURCE) HEAT PUMP new \$600/ton ENERGY STAR® Plus 2 rated at 19.1EER On new home or building construction Replacement of electric resistance heat Replacement of existing natural gas or propane heating system Replacement of an existing central air conditioner or dual fuel replacement heat pump • Any form of backup heat is allowed \$150/ton For the replacement of the indoor ground source heat pump unit only-no match required BASEMENT/ CRAWLSPACE/ SLAP INSULATION up to \$500 This program is a 50/50 cost-shared incentive for Cooperative Members who are installing basement insulation in conjunction with the installation of a new ground source heat pump.
 ELECTRIC VEHICLE CHARGING STATION \$250 Residential and commercial Members in good standing with the Cooperative are eligible for rebates when buying qualifying electric vehicle Level 2 charging stations.
 Limit two (2) per Member address.